yast/yast.github.io/doc/branching-how-to.md

 - Create a new `Dockerfile.*` in the respective Git repository (use the previous image as a template).
+- Use the new OBS repositories (created above)
 - Adapt also the `.travis.yml` file to build the new image at Travis.

 #### Repositories